 3. Before the 6.2.7 release, all of the email recipients that you specified in the previous step received all of the alert types.
-However, starting with Copy Services Manager 6.2.7, you can specify which alerts these email recipients will receive in the table under the field to add email addresses.
-See "Email alerts" on page 295 for a detailed listing of the alert types.
-You can also view the alert descriptions by using the pull-down option in the top right corner of the table.
-Select the types of alerts that you want to go to these addresses, and click Add.
+However, starting with Copy Services Manager 6.2.7, you can specify which alerts these email recipients receives in the table under the field to add email addresses.
+See "Email alerts" on page 298 for a detailed listing of the alert types.
+You can also view the alert descriptions by using the pull-down option in the upper right corner of the table.
+Select the types of alerts that you want to go to these addresses.

-Note: (Optional) You can also use the filter field to search for alert types in the table.
+Note: You can also use the filter field to search for alert types in the table.

-Important: After an upgrade to version 6.2.7 or higher, any predefined email recipients automatically get All Events.
+Important: After an upgrade to 6.2.7 or higher versions, any predefined email recipients automatically get All Events.

-- 4. Click Add to save your changes, or click Cancel to exit without saving your changes. - You can also select any email addresses that were previously added and click Remove to remove them from the list of recipients. - 5.
+- 4. Starting with Copy Services Manager 6.3.5, for the Session State Change alert type, you can select the specific sessions that you want to receive the alerts for or select the Receive alerts for all managed sessions checkbox to receive alerts for all the sessions. - 5.
+Click Add to save your changes, or click Cancel to exit without saving your changes. - You can also select any email addresses that were previously added and click Remove to remove them from the list of recipients. - 6.
 Optional: If the email server is configured, you can click Test to send a test email to all alert recipients.
 This test verifies that the email server is configured properly, and that recipients are receiving the emails.